limacv/GaussianSplattingViewer/README.md

 # Tiny Gaussian Splatting Viewer
 ![UI demo](assets/teaser.png)
-This is a simple Gaussian Splatting Viewer built with PyOpenGL.
+This is a simple Gaussian Splatting Viewer built with PyOpenGL / CUDARasterizer.
 It's easy to install with minimum dependencies.
 The goal of this project is to provide a minimum example of the viewer for research and study purpose.

+# News!
+Now we support rendering using the official cuda rasterizer!

 # Usage
 Install the dependencies: